prayangshuuu/nextjs-saaskit/README.md

 ### Contribution Guidelines

 - Follow the existing code style
-- Write clear commit messages
+- Write clear commit messages (see CONTRIBUTING.md)
 - Add tests for new features
 - Update documentation as needed
 - Ensure all tests pass

 ### Open Source Philosophy

-- **Free Forever**: The open-source version will always remain free
+- **100% Free & Open Source**: No monetization, no paywalls, no restrictions
-- **No Restrictions**: No features are restricted in the OSS version
+- **No Tracking**: No telemetry or tracking by default
 - **Transparency**: All code is open and auditable
 - **Community First**: Community contributions are welcome and valued
+- **Maintainer-Led**: Project direction guided by maintainer with community input

 ## 📧 Support